Mike Karney

-Michael John Mario Karney (born July 6, 1981) is a former American football player who was a fullback in the National Football League (NFL) for seven seasons.
-He played college football for Arizona State University.
-He was drafted by the New Orleans Saints in the fifth round of the 2004 NFL Draft, and also played for the NFL's St. Louis Rams.
+Michael John Mario Karney (born July 6, 1981) is an American former professional football player who was a fullback for seven seasons in the National Football League (NFL).
+He played college football for the Arizona State Sun Devils.
+He was selected by the New Orleans Saints in the fifth round of the 2004 NFL draft, and also played for the NFL's St. Louis Rams.